-‘Babe’ Star James Cromwell Arrested At SeaWorld During PETA Protest
+#Babe Actor James Cromwell Arrested At #SeaWorld

-Oscar nominated actor James Cromwell best known as the star of Babe was arrested at SeaWorld in San Diego today where he was protesting the treatment of Orca whales with PETA, the animal rights organization.
+Oscar nominated actor James Cromwell, best known as the star of Babe, was arrested at SeaWorld in San Diego today where he was protesting the treatment of Orca whales with PETA, the animal rights organization.
 Cromwell and others from PETA crashed the “Orca Encounters” show clad in t-shirts that read “SeaWorld Sucks.”
 This is not Cromwell’s first brush with the law for protesting, as he was sentenced to a week in jail last month as a result of a power plant protest in 2015.

 Babe star Cromwell is hardly the only Hollywood star to protest various causes and get involved in politics.
-Martin Sheen was nearly as famous for protests and arrests as he was for starring in movies back in the seventies, and more recently, a long list of stars have come out against what is being called the “Anti-Gay” bill proposed in Georgia.
-A variety of A-List actors have gotten involved in the protest of this bill and others that they believe promote intolerance.
+Martin Sheen was nearly as famous for protests and arrests as he was for starring in movies back in the ’70s, and more recently, a long list of stars have come out against what is being called the “Anti-Gay” bill proposed in Georgia.
+A variety of A-List actors has gotten involved in the protest of this bill and others that they believe promote intolerance.
 Julianne Moore, Anne Hathaway, Harvey Weinstein of Miramax and HBO, Matt Bomer, Kristen Chenoweth, Ryan Murphy, Aaron Sorkin, and Rob Reiner are just a few of the celebs who have signed a letter to Georgia’s Governor Deal expressing their concern and displeasure.
 These voices and others helped defeat the bill.

 James Cromwell arrested during SeaWorld protest https://t.co/k9MvfV6cyi pic.twitter.com/DCecuSPBqE